WELCOME TO LAKE PLACID NY AND THE BEAUTIFUL ADIRONDACK PARK

 Ways You Can Help Our Community

-Scan me to donate by Venmo
+Scan me to use Venmo or credit card

 Shelter Box